-This is dislocation or partial dislocation of the ‘ECU’ tendon in the wrist.
+This is a dislocation or partial dislocation of the ECU tendon in the wrist.
 It is more common in sports involving repetitive rotation of the wrist such as Tennis.

-This is more common in contact sports and is a traumatic wrist injury involving dislocation of one of the small carpal bones in the wrist.
-Specifically it is associated with a fractured Scaphoid.
-This complex injury is often overlooked, especially if deformity of the wrist is moderate.
-However, it is essential this is operated on as the long term consequences can be severe, with instability, loss of function and arthritis.
+This is more common in contact sports and is a traumatic wrist injury involving the dislocation of one of the small carpal bones in the wrist.
+Specifically, it is associated with a fractured Scaphoid.
+This complex injury is often overlooked, especially if the deformity of the wrist is moderate.
+However, it is essential this is operated on as the long-term consequences can be severe, with instability, loss of function and arthritis.